Algorithmic Forecasting of Extreme Heat Waves: Abstract

 \section{Abstract}

-This paper provides forecasts of rare and extreme heat waves coupled with estimates of uncertainty.
-Both rest in part on gaining a better understanding of the similarities and differences between hot days under normal circumstances and rare, extreme heat waves.
-We analyze AIRS data from the American Pacific Northwest and AIRS data from the Phoenix, Arizona region.
-Forecasting accuracy is excellent for the Pacific Northwest and is replicated for Phoenix.
-Uncertainty is estimated with nested conformal prediction sets, provably valid even for finite samples.
-The prediction sets are precise, and the coverage probabilities high.
-Complications from endogenous sampling are discussed.
+{This paper provides some foundations for valid forecasting of rare and extreme heat waves through a better understanding of the similarities and differences between several consecutive hot days under normal circumstances and rare, extreme heat waves.
+We analyze AIRS data from the North American, Pacific Northwest and AIRS data from the Phoenix, Arizona region.
+A genetic algorithm is used to help determine the most promising predictors.
+Classification accuracy with supervised learning is excellent for the Pacific Northwest and is replicated for Phoenix.
+Conformal prediction sets are considered as a way to represent forecasting uncertainty.
+Complications caused by endogenous sampling are discussed. }